SU-76: SU-76M

-A more reliable vehicle, the SU-15, came about as a result of a competition for a light assault SPG armed with a 76.2 mm divisional gun.
+A more reliable vehicle, the SU-15, appeared as a result of a competition announced by the management of the People's Commissariat of the Tank Industry for a light assault SPG armed with a 76-mm divisional gun.
 GAZ and Plant No. 38 took part in the competition.
-Two chief designers at the GAZ plant, N. A. Astrov and A. A. Lipgart, changed the power-plant arrangement to that of the T-70 light tank - the two engines were mounted in tandem on the right hand side of the vehicle.
-The armoured roof over the gun compartment was removed to improve access, servicing of the weapon and ventilation.
-Testing of new self-propelled guns was carried out at the Gorohovets training ground in the midst of the Battle of Kursk.
-The SU-15 enjoyed the greatest success with the military, and it was recommended for serial production after some modifications.
+Tests of the new self-propelled guns took place at the Gorokhovets artillery training ground in July 1943, at the height of the Battle of Kursk.
+The SU-15 enjoyed the greatest success with the military, and it was recommended for mass production after some improvements.
+It was necessary to lighten the vehicle, which was done by removing the armored roof over the casemate, at the same time this solved all problems with its ventilation, and also facilitated the boarding and disembarkation of the crew as well as the gun maintenance.
 In July 1943, the SU-15 under the army designation SU-76M was adopted by the Red Army.

-After production resumed, GAZ and two factories in Kirov and Mytishchi produced 13,732 SU-76Ms; over 9,000 of the vehicles were built solely by GAZ.
-Mass production of the SU-76M ceased in the second half of 1945.
-In contemporary accounts SU-76Ms are often referred to in texts, public radio and TV broadcasting as SU-76s with the "M" omitted, due to their ubiquity in comparison with the original SU-76s.